Generic selectors

 Radiographs and superimpositions of patient 1 pre- and post-treatment. (a) Pre-treatment panoramic radiograph. (b) Pre-treatment lateral cephalometry. (c) Post-treatment panoramic radiograph. (d) Post-treatment lateral cephalometry. (e) Superimposition of pre-treatment (black) and post-treatment (red) cephalometric tracings was registered on sella nasion (SN) line at sella. (f) The maxillary superimposition of pre-treatment (black) and post-treatment (red) was registered on the palatal plane at anterior nasal spine (ANS). (g) The mandibular superimposition of pre-treatment (black) and post-treatment (red) was registered on the lingual aspect of the symphysis.

-Patient 1 showed a decrease of 1.22° in the angle determined by points A, N and B (angle between SNA and SNB) while Patient 2 showed an increase of 2.49° [Table 1].
-This finding is due to the use of the combined twin block high pull headgear, which inhibited maxillary growth and promoted mandibular growth in Patient 1, whereas maxillary growth and development continued in Patient 2.
+Patient 1 showed a decrease of 1.22° in the angle determined by points A, N and B (angle between SNA and SNB) while patient 2 showed an increase of 2.49° [Table 1].
+This finding is due to the use of the combined twin block high pull headgear, which inhibited maxillary growth and promoted mandibular growth in patient 1, whereas maxillary growth and development continued in patient 2.

 In Patient 1, a decrease in mandibular plane angle was observed [Table 1].
 Although it has been reported that twin-block treatment can cause rotation in the mandibular planes, the result is related to the effect of the use of the high-pull occipital headgear, which prevents vertical eruption of the maxillary molars.
-In Patient 2, an increase in the mandibular and occlusal plane angle was observed.
+In patient 2, an increase in the mandibular and occlusal plane angle was observed.
 In the treatment of Class II malocclusions, it has been reported that the mandible rotates counterclockwise in pre-molar extractions,[1] while other studies have reported an increase in the angle between the Sella Nasion plane and the Go-Gn line-mandibular plane angle (SN-GoGn).[16]
 The mesial movement of the first molars during the closure of the extraction spaces may be related to the prevention of clockwise rotation of the mandible.
 In the study, mesialization of the maxillary and mandibular molars was observed in cephalometric superimposition [Figure 6], but continued extrusion of the maxillary molar may have increased the angle of the mandibular plane.

 Radiographs and superimpositions of patient 2 preand post-treatment. (a) Pre-treatment panoramic radiograph. (b) Pre-treatment lateral cephalometry. (c) Post-treatment panoramic radiograph. (d) Post-treatment lateral cephalometry. (e) Superimposition of pre-treatment (black) and post-treatment (red) cephalometric tracings was registered on sella nasion (SN) line at sella. (f) The maxillary superimposition of pre-treatment (black) and post-treatment (red) was registered on the palatal plane at anterior nasal spine ANS. (g) The mandibular superimposition of pre-treatment (black) and post-treatment (red) was registered on the lingual aspect of the symphysis.